 We are proud to partner as a fiscal sponsor for amazing projects!

-The Chimaera Project provides a fiscal sponsor opportunity to a limited number of qualified non-commercial projects with female filmmakers and visionary creatives.
+The Chimaera Project provides a fiscal sponsor opportunity to a limited number of qualified non-commercial projects with women filmmakers and visionary creatives.
 A fiscal sponsor partnership allows you, on behalf of your project, to seek grants, hold fundraisers & solicit tax-deductible gifts.

 Our Current Fiscal Partnership